What do you think to happen when you are too passive in the tourism business? Well, the Chinese tour operator f*ck you.

-We’ll give you here the example of Morocco.
-A wonderful country with 2.5 million peoples involved in the tourism industry, a growing number of Chinese tourists, but no positive results on the local economy.
+We’ll give you here an example of Morocco.
+A wonderful country with 2.5 million people involved in the tourism industry, and a growing number of Chinese tourists, but no positive results on the local economy.

-When they realized Chinese people were becoming a great opportunity for their tourism industry, Morocco decided to exempt Chinese nationals for a visa.
-And therefore, facilitating travel between Morocco and China and develop their economy.
+When they realized Chinese people were becoming a great opportunity for their tourism industry, Morocco decided to exempt Chinese nationals from a visa.
+And therefore, facilitating travel between Morocco and China and developing their economy.

 But things didn’t really work out as planned…